List of baseball nicknames

 This is a list of nicknames of Major League Baseball teams and players.
 It includes a complete list of nicknames of players in the Baseball Hall of Fame, a list of nicknames of current players, nicknames of popular players who have played for each major league team, and lists of nicknames grouped into particular categories (e.g., ethnic nicknames, personality trait nicknames etc.).
-It also includes a list of nicknames of current Major League teams.
-Sports journalists, broadcasters and fans commonly refer to teams by a wide variety of nicknames.
+It also includes a list of nicknames of current major league teams.
+Sports journalists, broadcasters, and fans commonly refer to teams by a wide variety of nicknames.
 Many of the names are so established that newspapers routinely use the names in headlines.

+Hall of Fame inductees

+Common nicknames

+An analysis undertaken in 1981 by James Skipper for the Society for American Baseball Research revealed the following as the most common nicknames in the history of baseball to that date.

+Other common baseball nicknames not included in the list compiled by James Skipper are: